Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 385. ###  What are the advantages of styled components?
      Styled components in React can be more complex and have a higher learning curve compared to traditional CSS stylesheets.
 Defining styles within JavaScript may require developers to adapt their workflow and understand CSS-in-JS concepts.
 Additionally, the generated class names for styled components can be less readable, making debugging more challenging

+# Day  78

+386. ### Why props cannot be updated in ReactJS? props cannot be updated in ReactJS as due to React core philosophy focused on making the props as immutable and top-down thus, a parent can send any prop values to a child but child cannot change the received prop.

+387. ### What is a dispatcher?
+     It is one of the components required for building apps according to Flux architecture.
+In this pattern dispatcher is the main point which manages data exchanging inside the app.

+388. ###  What are Default Props?
+     In React, default props are used to define default values for props in a component.
+Default props ensure that if a parent component doesn't provide a value for a certain prop, the component will still have a default value to work with.

+389. ### What are inline conditional expressions?
+     In JSX, you can include any JavaScript expression within curly braces and use it with conditional (ternary) operators, making inline conditional expressions an interesting topic for react interview questions for freshers.

+390. ### What are the differences between React and React Native?
+     React is a JavaScript library used for building web user interfaces, while React Native is a framework for developing native mobile applications.
+React renders components to the web browser using virtual DOM, while React Native renders components directly to native UI elements for iOS and Android platforms, resulting in a more native-like experience.